Theatre & Drama Studies (BA Honours) (Level 8)

 In third year, students may avail of the Erasmus Scheme to study abroad in a partner institution.

-When I graduate from this Honours Degree, what necessary steps do I need to take to be qualified to teach?
+When I graduate from this degree, what necessary steps do I need to take to be qualified to teach?

 Are sample assessment papers available?